-Are you, like many art lovers, obsessed with the gold-toned, seductive Art Nouveau paintings of famed artist Gustave Klimt?
+Are you, like many art lovers, obsessed with the gold-toned, seductive Art Nouveau paintings of famed artist Gustav Klimt?
 And do you like to travel with a theme?
 If so, this is the perfect guide for you.

 There's more to Klimt than the iconic and revolutionary painting The Kiss.
 Read on for the full scoop.
 But first, a short biography of the artist!

 A Short Biography of Gustav Klimt

 At first, Klimt's commissions involving painting murals in public buildings.
 In 1886, Klimt's first significant commission was at the Burgtheater, Vienna's German language theater.
 Klimt and his artist brother decorated the ceiling and staircase.
 Klimt was awarded the Gold Order of Merit for his work.

-In 1894, Klimt began work on creating "faculty paintings" for the Great Hall of Vienna University.
+In 1894, Klimt began work on "faculty paintings" for the Great Hall of Vienna University.
 He created 3 large panels depicting themes of philosophy, medicine, and jurisprudence.
 But Klimt's style had changed; he didn't stick to the accepted old masters style.